ransom00001/Linux_Notes/README.md

 * ***Executable files:*** an executable file is one which can be run as a program.

-* Binaries or executables are essentialto the entire operating system, you can run these binaries from the command line at any time.
+* Binaries or executables are essential to the entire operating system, you can run these binaries from the command line at any time.

 * ***sbin directories:*** system binaries that should only be executed by the root user.